markusthilo/FallbackImager/README.md

 ## Modules

-### MkIsoImager
-This tool generates an ISO file (UDF file system) using *mkisofs.exe*.
-It will log files that cannot be handled properly.
-The location of the executable can be set in "Configuration".

 ### OscdImager
 The module uses *oscdimg.exe* (from the Windows ADK Package) to generate an ISO file (UDF file system).

-### IsoVerify
-This module is used by ISO generating modules to compare the UDF structure to the source file structure.
-Therefor it uses the *pycdlib* library.
-It can also be used to compare an existing image to a local file structure.

-It is possible to skip paths using a whitelist or a blacklist.
-The patterns have to be given as regular expressions (Python/*re* syntax), one per line in a text file.
-Paths are handles in the POSIX format (no Windowish backslashes).
-When a local path matches to one line in the whitelist, the verification of this path is skipped.
-When a blicklist is given, the comparison is skipped if there is no match in the list of regular expressions.
-You can only use whitelist or blacklist at a time.
+Obviously this module is only available on Windows.

 ### DismImager
-This module is only availible with Admin privileges.
+This module is only availible on Windows with Admin privileges.
 It generates an image in the WIM format using DISM/*dism.exe*.
 The CLI tool is built into Windows.
 You can either generate and verify a WMI image or just verify an existing.
 When "Copy WimMount.exe to destination directory" a little GUI to mount and dismount is copied from *bin* to the destination. *WimMount.exe* needs to be run as Admin.

 ### ZipImager
 Using the Python library *zipfile* this module generates an ZIP archive from a source file structure.
 By giving a file list (CSV/TSV) it is possible to select what to include.
 In addition you can use a whitelist (excludes files) or a blacklist (selects files).